 In Estonia, the executive branch of government is mainly concerned with OGP.
 The public administrators have the main responsibility for developing and implementing the OGP action plan, and the Government of the Republic approves the action plan.
-The national Parliament (Riigikogu) and the political elite outside of the government have not been involved sufficiently.5 No laws have been adopted and dedicated solely for OGP, although OGP principles are reflected in various legal acts.
+The national Parliament (Riigikogu) and the political elite outside of the government have not been involved sufficiently.
+No laws have been adopted and dedicated solely for OGP, although OGP principles are reflected in various legal acts.
 Further, there is only one activity related to the Parliament in the action plan (a web-based discussion environment for the preparation of collective petitions).

 OGP has centred mainly on the central government.
-Even though Estonia has a unitary system, the second action plan did not give necessary attention to the subnational government, despite the previous IRM researcher's suggestion.6 Local government associations were informed of the action plan development, but did not participate in the process.
+Even though Estonia has a unitary system, the second action plan did not give necessary attention to the subnational government, despite the previous IRM researcher's suggestion.
+Local government associations were informed of the action plan development, but did not participate in the process.
 In addition, some activities related to local governments in the action plan (e.g. harmonizing forms for information requests, guidance on compiling a short overview of local budgets, and publicizing nongovernmental transaction partners of local authorities); however, direct responsibility and separate activities for local governments were not planned.
-According to the action plan, the continued focus on the central government was necessary for a more focused approach and was based on the notion that there was still much to achieve at the central government level.7 activities and measures deriving from other strategic documents.8 In general, financial sources included in the implementation of the OGP action plan are the State Budget,9 European Union Structural Funds (ESF and ERDF), and the budget of the Estonian Cooperation Assembly (activity 2.6, partly) that is part of the State Budget.
+According to the action plan, the continued focus on the central government was necessary for a more focused approach and was based on the notion that there was still much to achieve at the central government level.

+The budget dedicated to OGP is hard to estimate or calculate because there is no special budget dedicated to OGP.
+OGP activities often coincide with the implementation of activities and measures deriving from other strategic documents.8 In general, financial sources included in the implementation of the OGP action plan are the State Budget,9 European Union Structural Funds (ESF and ERDF), and the budget of the Estonian Cooperation Assembly (activity 2.6, partly) that is part of the State Budget.
 Unlike the other activities, no additional funding was planned for activity 2.3 on fiscal policy decision timing or activity 4.4 on local government guidance for citizens' budgets.10